Quantity Tutorial

 length_result[:2, ...]

-• selecting location before time is not supported!
+• Selecting a location before time is not supported.

 quantity = root_quantity + root_quantity